Diving helmet: Function and structure

 The usual meaning of diving helmet is a piece of diving equipment that encases the user's head and delivers breathing gas to the diver, but the term "diving helmet", or "cave diving helmet" may also refer to a safety helmet like a climbing helmet or caving helmet that covers the top and back of the head, but is not sealed.
 These may be worn with a full-face mask or half mask to provide impact protection when diving under an overhead, and may also be used to mount lights and video cameras.

 An alternative to the diving helmet that allows communication with the surface is the full-face diving mask.
 These cover most of the diver's face, specifically including eyes, nose and mouth, and are held onto their head by adjustable straps.
 Like the diving helmet, the full-face mask is part of the breathing apparatus.

+Another style of helmet construction, seldom used, is the clamshell helmet, which uses a front section with a hinged back section, clamped closed, and sealed along the joint.
+These were seldom satisfactory due to problems with the seal.
+Prototypes of this type were made by Kirby Morgan and Joe Savoie.